usgpo/cataloging-records/AIANNH_Subject-Based-Resources/README.md

-# American Indian, Alaska Native, Native Hawaiian (AIANNH) - Subject Based
+# American Indian, Alaska Native, Native Hawaiian (AIANNH) - Subject Based Resources

 -----------

-The staff of several Tribal College Federal depository libraries (FDLs) requested GPO to test methods of providing notifications of newly cataloged online resources based on specific subjects and keywords.
-The FDLs worked with Library Technical Services staff to compile two lists of LCSH terms.
-In September 2019, we used those lists to search for new records added to the Catalog of U.S. Government Publications (CGP) in the period of April through June 2019.
-The .csv files include major metadata fields, OCLC number, item number, SuDoc number, title, date, and PURL, for each publication.
-In May 2020, we processed MARC and .csv files for new records added to the CGP during the period of December 2019, January 2020, and February 2020.
-We also included a third list of water resources terms.
+Tribal College Federal depository libraries (FDLs) requested that GPO provide notifications of newly cataloged online resources based on specific subject areas.
+The FDLs worked with Library Technical Services staff to compile lists of LCSH terms.
+The comma-separated values (CSV) and portable document format (PDF) files include major metadata fields and PURLs for each publication.
+We also offer MARC and MARCXML files.
+As our service expands, additional topics will be added to the ones below.

 `Click list names to see a display of CGP records with those subject headings.`